chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/embedded-languages.md

 The major differences are:

-- While the language service approach uses libraries to calculate language server responses, request forwarding sends the request back to VS Code to use extensions that are active and have registered a completion provider for the embedded language.
+- While the language service approach uses libraries to calculate language server responses, request forwarding sends the request back to Baosky to use 插件 that are active and have registered a completion provider for the embedded language.

 Here is the simple example again: